BEWARE OF PRESUMPTUOUSNESS

 This is why many ministers of God today are already dead spiritually, though still physically active in ministry.

-After fire from the presence of God had devoured Nadab and Abihu (the priests) for offering profane fire before God which He had not commanded, Moses said to Aaron, “This is what the LORD spoke, saying: ‘By those who come near Me I must be regarded as holy; And before all the people I must be glorified.'”
+After a fire from the presence of God had devoured Nadab and Abihu (the priests) for offering profane fire before God which He had not commanded, Moses said to Aaron, “This is what the LORD spoke, saying: ‘By those who come near Me I must be regarded as holy; And before all the people I must be glorified.'”
 So Aaron held his peace.”
 (Lev.
 10:3 NKJV).

-Beloved, while serving God you must guard against contemptuousness and presumptuousness in your service or in handling the things of God.
+Beloved, while serving God, you must guard against contemptuousness and presumptuousness in your service or in handling the things of God.

 Galatians 5:13 – NKJV